-On January 16, 2019, the Company entered into a Stock Purchase Agreement with Craven House North America, LLC ("Craven") to purchase all of the shares of IIU as a possible synergistic effort to diversify revenue sources that are believed to be accretive to earnings.
+On January 16, 2019, the Company entered into a Stock Purchase Agreement with Craven House North America, LLC ('Craven'') to purchase all of the shares of IIU as a possible synergistic effort to diversify revenue sources that are believed to be accretive to earnings.
 IIU provides global medical insurance products for international travelers, specializing in policies covering high-risk destinations, emerging markets and foreign travelers coming to the United States.
 All policies are fully underwritten with no claim risk remaining with IIU.

 The Board of Directors of LMFA approved the purchase of IIU.
-LMFA purchased 100% of the outstanding stock of IIU for \$5,089,000.
+LMFA purchased 100% of the outstanding stock of IIU for \$4,969,000.
 LMFA paid the Purchase Price at closing as follows:

-- Cancellation by LMFA of all principal and accrued interest of IIU's Promissory Note dated November 3, 2018 and issued to LMFA for principal indebtedness and accrued interest of \$1,507,375. - LMFA issued to Craven a \$3,581,982 Convertible Promissory Note for the balance of the Purchase Price.
+- Cancellation by LMFA of all principal and accrued interest of IIU's Promissory Note dated November 3, 2018 and issued to LMFA for principal indebtedness and accrued interest of \$1,507,375. - LMFA issued to Craven a \$3,581,982 Convertible Promissory Note ("Craven note") for the balance of the Purchase Price.
 At the option of Craven, the Convertible Note may be paid in restricted common shares of LMFA or cash.
-The Convertible Note shall bear simple interest at 3% per annum.
-The Convertible Note shall be due and payable 360 days from the Closing Date.
+The Convertible Note shall be and payable 360 days from the Closing Date.
 If repaid by LMFA in restricted common stock, the outstanding principal and interest of the Convertible Note shall be paid by LMFA by issuing to Seller a number of restricted common shares equal to the adjusted principal and accrued interest owing on the Convertible Note divided by \$2.41.
-Craven has verbally agreed to extend repayment of this Convertible Promissory Note 12 months from April 15, 2019.
+As a result of provisions in the purchase agreement, the note principal was reduced by \$120,200 arising from lower than expected Closing Cash and Net Working Capital.
+Craven had verbally agreed to extend repayment of this Convertible Promissory Note 12 months from April 15, 2019.